Concussions, Your Gut & You.

 So much discussion in alternative and integrative medicine realms discuss the connection between diet, gut and brain health, but it rarely addresses, if at all, the connection between the brain and gut health, or the mechanical compression from injury that can trigger ongoing systemic stimulation.
 Interestingly, recent research has shown that TBI itself can cause intestinal damage and be the root cause of digestive disorders.
 (4).

 Here is where the third branch of the Autonomic nervous system comes in: The Enteric or Intrinsic nervous system is a mesh-like system of neurons that governs the function of the gastrointestinal tract.
-It arises from the same embryological source as our brain, and is often called the Second Brain (here's where the term Gut Feeling comes into play) and can act in conjunction with the Parasympathetic / Sympathetic, or it can act independently.
+It arises from the same embryological tissue as our Central Nervous System, during fetal development.and is often called the Second Brain (here's where the term Gut Feeling comes into play) and can act in conjunction with the Parasympathetic / Sympathetic, or it can act independently.
+These two systems are connected via the vagus nerve, the 10th cranial nerve that runs from your brain stem into your abdomen.

 Probiotics and diet are phenomenal and necessary aspects of therapeutic treatment for digestive issues.
 But missing the structural aspect of Autonomic based Brain-Gut Axis as part of therapeutic treatment also misses a key cause of the digestive dysfunction, TBI, and will never be able to adequately address the issue and symptoms at hand caused by these somatic and structural dynamics.